The Top Media Personalities in College Football

 2. Chris Fowler (ESPN) – Widely considered the voice of college football, fans know their program has made the big-time when Fowler rolls into town.
 As quarterback of the top-rated College GameDay program, Fowler is as smooth as they get.
 He’s also the most likeable guy in the game.

 3. Tony Barnhart (CBS Sports) – Barnhart’s standing is a regional one, but if you are a fan of the SEC, you want to know Barnhart’s take on the story.
-As a writer for The Atlanta Constitution, studio analyst for CBS Sports and host of The Tony Barnhart Show, he’s the top authority on southern football.
+As a r for The Atlanta Constitution, studio analyst for CBS Sports and host of The Tony Barnhart Show, he’s the top authority on southern football.

 4. Gary Danielson (CBS Sports) – When CBS Sports tapped Danielson to be the network’s SEC analyst, most fans thought the suits in New York had lost their minds.
 The former Purdue quarterback faced a lot of skeptics in the early days, including myself.
 Fast-forward to now and he’s arguably the best in the game.
 He’s won over legions of SEC fans and there’s no one more prepared for a game each week than Danielson.